$2$-Modular Matrices

 There is no plane of $M_1|X_1$ that spans $e$ and contains both $x$ and $y$, since such a plane would have at least four elements.
 Since $x$ is in at least two planes of $M_1|X_1$ that span $e$, this implies that $x$ is in at least two planes of $(M_1/y)|(X_1 - \{y\})$ that span $e$ in $M_1/y$.
 Moreover, these planes each have at least four points, since $\si((M_1/y)|(X_1 - \{y\})) \cong M(K_5)$ and so has no $3$-point plane.
 Thus, in $M_1/\{y,e\}$, the element $x$ is on at least two $4$-point lines.
 Since $x$ is on at least three long lines, Lemma~\ref{R} implies that $M_1/\{e,y\}$ has an $R_9$-restriction or a $U_{2,5}$-minor, a contradiction. \end{proof}

 Since $\cL$ is non-empty, the sets in $\cL$ are pairwise disjoint and pairwise coplanar.
-To finish the proof, we will use the following two facts: \begin{enumerate}[(i)] \item If $F$ and $F'$ are a modular pair of flats of $M|X$ that both span $e$, then the flat $F\cap F'$ spans $e$ as well.
+To finish the proof, we will use the following two facts: \begin{enumerate}[(i)] \item If $(F, F')$ is a modular pair of flats of $M|X$ such that $F$ and $F'$ both span $e$, then the flat $F\cap F'$ spans $e$ as well.

-\item If $F$ and $F'$ are flats of $M|X$, and $M|F$ is isomorphic to a clique, then $(F, F')$ is a modular pair. \end{enumerate}
+\item If $F$ and $F'$ are flats of $M|X$, and $M|F'$ is isomorphic to a clique, then $(F, F')$ is a modular pair. \end{enumerate}

 First assume that $\cL$ contains a $3$-point line $L$.
 If $F$ is a flat of $M|X$ that spans $e$, then $F \cap L$ is a flat of $M|X$ that spans $e$, by (i) and (ii).
 Since $M$ is simple, $r(F \cap L) \ne 1$, so $F$ contains $L$.
 Thus, $(a)$ holds, so we may assume that each line in $\cL$ has size two.
 Then each such line corresponds to a $2$-edge matching in $K_{r(M) + 1}$.
 Since the lines in $\cL$ are pairwise coplanar, the union of two such lines corresponds to a $4$-cycle of $K_{r(M) + 1}$.
 Thus, $|\cL| \le 3$.
 Moreover, if $\cL = \{L_1, L_2, L_3\}$, then $M|(L_1\cup L_2\cup L_3) \cong M(K_4)$.
 As every element of $M|(L_1\cup L_2 \cup L_3 \cup \{e\})$ is on three long lines, $M|(L_1\cup L_2 \cup L_3 \cup \{e\}) \cong F_7$, a contradiction.
 Thus, $|\cL| \le 2$.